HomeBlog Home

 One of the most significant advantages of buying a historic home is the many tax incentives associated with it.
 Most states offer tax incentives for rehabilitating historic properties, and these incentives are easy to obtain.

-Once your home has been designated a historic property, the Federal Historic Preservation Tax Incentive allows homeowners to get 20% back on the money spent renovating it.
+At the federal level, the Historic Preservation Tax Incentives program offers a 20% income tax credit for the rehabilitation of historic, income-producing buildings.
 Applications for pending renovations are available through the National Park Service, and this tax incentive will come into effect as soon as the application is approved.

 It is important to note that this tax incentive has catches, such as the requirement that the property generate income to benefit from it.
 The Federal Historic Preservation Tax Incentive is a famous tax break for bed and breakfasts.